Sprenger Podiatry

 What should I bring to my appointment?

-Remember to bring anything that will help the Podiatrist such as X-Rays or any other scan you may have had taken.
-If you are visiting our practice on a referral then please ensure to bring any paperwork that has been filled out by the referring practitioner.
+Remember to bring anything that will help the podiatrist such as x-rays or any other scan you may have had taken.
+If you are visiting our practice on a referral, please ensure to bring any paperwork that has been filled out by the referring practitioner.
 We also ask for patients to bring in 2 pairs of shoes they normally wear so we can check wear patterns and the type of shoes often worn.
-Shorts are also useful to allow the Podiatrist to check the foot, ankle, knee and leg when completing the examination.
+Wearing shorts to your appointment is also useful as it allows the podiatrist to check the foot, ankle, knee, and leg when completing the examination.

 Is podiatry covered by Medicare?

-All of our patients who are enrolled in the EPC program are eligible through Medicare for up to 5 visits per calendar year.
-You must have a valid referral from your GP.
-You are not eligible for Medicare without an EPC referral.
+All of our patients who are enrolled in the Enhanced Primary Care (EPC) program are eligible through Medicare for up to 5 visits per calendar year.
+You must have a valid referral from your GP to be eligible for Medicare.
 Please make sure you organise a referral first if you plan on visiting our clinic through Medicare.
 Consultations will be charged at the full cost and the Medicare rebate will be deposited into your nominated bank account.
 Any ancillary services including orthotics are financially not covered by Medicare and will be discussed with the patient before progressing with any further.

 General

-You can use your private health care insurance when claiming services from Podiatry.
-Note is made that every fund is different and you will need to check prior to meeting with Sprenger Podiatry with your private health fund to make sure you are eligible for rebate.
+You can use your private health care insurance when claiming services from podiatry.
+Please note that every fund is different and you will need to check with your private health fund if you are covered with podiatry prior to your appointment.

 Does Sprenger Podiatry have HICAPS facilities?
 What is HICAPS?